GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - `https://raw.githubusercontent.com/SaschaWillems/VulkanSponza/master/data/sponza.dae, https://raw.githubusercontent.com/SaschaWillems/VulkanSponza/master/data/sponza/`

 - Special notes about `Quick Viewer` which is using [Online 3D Viewer engine](https://github.com/kovacsv/Online3DViewer) and [occt-import-js](https://github.com/kovacsv/occt-import-js) library:
+  - It is purely online based and can be used as standalone HTML file (just delete `favicon.ico` import)
   - Seems to have a rather good fit on mobile devices due to its simple GUI
-  - It is purely online based and can be used as standalone HTML file (just delete `favicon.ico` import)
+  - It can currently export to OBJ / GLB / GLTF formats even on a mobile phone (as tested on an Android device)
+  - Supported import formats: 3DS, 3DM, 3MF, AMF, BIM, BREP, BRP, DAE, FBX, GLB, GLTF + BIN, IFC, IGES, IGS, OBJ + MTL, OFF, PLY, STL, STEP, STP, WRL
+  - Unsupported import format: FCSTD (requires accessing a remote worker)
+  - For proper viewing and additional features use the actual [Online 3D Viewer](https://3dviewer.net/) website
   - Might have bugs and library related limitations
-  - Supported formats: 3DS, 3DM, 3MF, AMF, BIM, BREP, BRP, DAE, FBX, GLB, GLTF + BIN, IFC, IGES, IGS, OBJ + MTL, OFF, PLY, STL, STEP, STP, WRL
-  - Unsupported formats: FCSTD (requires accessing a remote worker)
-  - For proper viewing and additional features use the actual [Online 3D Viewer](https://3dviewer.net/) website
   - Most of the following notes do not apply to Quick Viewer in general

 - Special notes about `GLTF Legacy` viewer which is using modified version of mrdoob's [model-tag](https://github.com/mrdoob/model-tag):